 1. Create a brand new Splash page set to collect RSVPs.

-3. Once back on your event page, in the content block (section) of your choice, add a hub element your page (the same way you'd add any other element).
+3. Once back on your event page, in the content block of your choice, add a hub element (the same way you'd add any other element).
 You'll notice a special section in our element library dedicated entirely to hubs.

-Note: See below - a common approach is to first add an empty block to your page and then add the hub element to that block.
+Note: A common approach is to first add an empty block, and then add the hub element to that block.
+See below:

-Side note: Did you notice those grayed out options in the Hub Elements folder?
-Those will become available after you've added the "foundation" element — the hub.
+Side note: Notice those other options in the Hub Elements folder?
+They'll become available after you've added the "foundation" element — the hub.
 We'll discuss those special add-ons more in the later chapter Enhancing your Hub page with additional elements.

 Upon saving and refreshing your page, you'll notice a few key changes that mark the page with it's Hub status.